ConsenSys/doc.pantheon/docs/HowTo/Use-Privacy/Sign-Privacy-Marker-Transactions.md

 Privacy Marker Transactions are signed with a random or specified key.
 To sign Privacy Marker Transactions with a specified private key, use [`--privacy-marker-transaction-signing-key-file`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#privacy-marker-transaction-signing-key-file) when starting Pantheon.

 !!! important
-    You must specify a key in networks where gas is paid, and the account must contain adequate funds.
+    You must specify a key in networks where gas is paid, and the associated account must contain adequate funds.

 In [free gas networks](../../HowTo/Configure-Pantheon/FreeGas.md), exclude the `--privacy-marker-transaction-signing-key-file` command line option to sign each Privacy Marker Transaction with a different random key to add additional anonymity.